brianxautumn/git-demo/readme.md

 This will allow you to checkout what an entire directory looked like at the given snapshot or hash.
 This is useful for going back to a specific commit and making it a new one.
 This is a good approach if the files have already been pushed.
 To load the state of a previous commit it would look like this:
 `git checkout <hash> -- <file name or directory>`

+# Rewriting History
+### Overwrite past commits
+In the case of comits already being pushed, if something in the past is modified, you will need to force push.
+This can be dangerous especially in shared repos.
+`git push -f`